Spirik/GEM/README.md

 #### loop() function

-In the `loop()` function of the sketch we'll be listening to push buttons presses (using `KeyDetector`) and delegate pressed button to menu:
+In the `loop()` function of the sketch we'll be listening to push-buttons presses (using `KeyDetector`) and delegate pressed button to menu:

 ```cpp
 void loop() {